BK Chicken Fries: Product description

 BK Chicken Fries are breaded and fried chicken strips, and were available in three sizes during their initial availability period: six-, nine-, and twelve-piece servings.
 Three and thirty-six-piece sizes were available as limited time offers (LTO).
 The smaller size was sold à la carte, while larger portion could be purchased as a meal option.
-While its core audience was adults such as soccer moms or commuters, a children's meal option was at one time available U.S. that included a six-piece order of the product.
+While its core audience was adults such as soccer moms or commuters, a kids' meal option was at one time available in the U.S. that included a six-piece order of the product.
 The 2014 reissued product was only available in a nine-piece serving, at a recommended price point of USD $2.89.

 A summer 2015 LTO introduced a spicy variant, called Fiery Chicken Fries, in addition to the standard offering; the product featured a spicy breading featuring a mix of cayenne pepper, black pepper and other spices that replaced the normal coating.
 The product was the first variant of BK Chicken Fries added to the company's menu.
 In developing the product, Burger King's chief marketing officer stated that once taste testers described the product as "spicy as shit", the company realized it had the correct spice mix.
 Sale of the product would be limited to a one-month period, but the company stated if sales were successful enough it would consider extending the availability beyond the initial time frame.

 To accompany the 2015 re-introduction of the product, the chain released a new sauce simply called Chicken Fry Sauce.
 The new condiment was not widely advertised, with almost all promotion being done through the company's social media accounts on Twitter and Facebook.
 The sauce is described as a combination of BBQ sauce and honey mustard, and described by Burger King as "the sauce of all sauces."
 The company's posts were accompanied by the hashtag AskForTheSauce.